 1. General Overview

 Contractors are required to establish and maintain adequate property control records.
-Unless the contracting officer directs otherwise, records of government property maintained by the university under terms of a particular contract are utilized as the official records for that contract.
+Unless the contracting officer directs otherwise, records of government property maintained by the university under the terms of a particular contract are utilized as the official records for that contract.
 In this regard, the official property records at the university are established by the property manager and maintained in Accounting and Financial Management.
-In addition, each project director is responsible for keeping sufficient records in order to correct and validate all required inventories and reports, and to ensure proper control of government property in his or her possession.
+In addition, each project director is responsible for keeping sufficient records to correct and validate all required inventories and reports and ensure proper control of government property in their possession.
 If the project director has more than one contract with a particular government agency, separate property records for each shall be maintained.
+Any discrepancies, loss of government property, physical inventory results, audits, self-assessments, corrective actions, and other property-related reports, as directed by the Contracting Officer, will be created and submitted to GPA in a timely manner.

-Property records shall enable a complete, current, auditable record of all transactions and shall, unless otherwise approved by the property administrator, contain the following:
+Property records shall enable a complete, current, and auditable record of all transactions.
+Unless otherwise approved by the property administrator, the property records should contain the following:

-The name, part number and description, National Stock Number (if needed for additional item identification tracking and/or disposition), and other data elements as necessary and required in accordance with the terms and conditions of the contract
+The name, part number, and description

+National Stock Number, if needed for additional item identification tracking and/or disposition

+Other data elements as necessary and required by the terms and conditions of the contract

-Quantity received (or fabricated), issued, and balance-on-hand
+Quantity received or fabricated, issued, and balance-on-hand

 Unit acquisition cost

-Unique-item identifier or equivalent (if available and necessary for individual item tracking)
+Unique-item identifier or equivalent, if available and necessary for individual item tracking

 Unit of measure